gamakagami/TodoList/README.md

    - The application should now be running with Firebase connectivity

 ### Running with Docker
+You can view the Docker image in Docker Hub: <a href='https://hub.docker.com/r/gamakagami/my-todolist'>https://hub.docker.com/r/gamakagami/my-todolist</a>
 1. **Pull the Docker Image**
      ```bash
      docker pull gamakagami/my-todolist